 6. The Customer Factory Isn’t Just A Cute Metaphor

 The manufacturing reference in the customer factory is intentional.
-Metaphors are quite powerful when they enable us to transplant and adapt ideas from one domain to another.
+Metaphors are powerful when they enable us to transplant and adapt ideas from one domain to another.

 Your business model is also a system.